-- All Grand View residential spaces may not host more than 1 guest per resident/bed in their room at any given time.
-Any room found violating this policy will require a majority of the guest to leave the room, and the host will receive sanctions. - Students are responsible for their own and their guests' behavior at all times. - Guests who are found in violation of the alcohol policy will be the responsibility of the host student.
+- All Grand View residential spaces may not host more than 25 people in a room at any given time.
+Any room found violating this policy will require a majority of the guest to leave the room and the host will receive sanctions. - Students are responsible for their own and their guests' behavior at all times. - Guests who are found in violation of the alcohol policy will be the responsibility of the host student.
 If the guest is not claimed by a resident, the proper authorities outside of Grand View University will be contacted to deal with the issue when deemed necessary. - Grand View University commuter students visiting the residence halls must also have a host.
 Both the host and the commuter student are sanctioned when violations occur.